-Chinese licorice root (Glycyrrhizae uralensis) is a deliciously sweet and unctuous tonic that is known as "the great adjunct" for its harmonizing or supporting influence when used with other herbs.
-This is due to its effectiveness at enhancing the main properties of other herbs and is therefore a common ingredient in many Chinese patent formulas or herbal preparations.
+Chinese licorice root (Glycyrrhizae uralensis) is a deliciously sweet and unctuous tonic that is known as "the great adjunct" for its harmonizing or supporting influence when used with other Chinese herbs.
+This is due to its effectiveness at enhancing the main properties of other herbs and is, therefore, a common ingredient in many Chinese patent formulas or herbal preparations.
 It is a Chi tonic beneficial to the spleen, stomach, kidney and lung systems.
 Licorice is also known for its detoxifying effects that help to neutralize and eliminate toxins from the body.
 These cleansing attributes are said to "allow for all energies to flow more smoothly."
 It is considered in Chinese herbalism to be building to the muscles, nourishing to the adrenals and helps expel mucus from the lungs.
 Chinese licorice additionally helps to enhance digestion and its cooling nature can be effective as a natural anti-inflammatory.